SocialQu/Branding/business/landing-site/Copywrite.md

 * **What access do I give by signing up with Twitter?**
 Read access to your Twitter metrics.
 I will not be able to post on your behalf or access your DMs.
 You can cancel the access at any time :)

+* **Is the product free?**
+Yes, as I search for the first 100 subscribers the product will be free.
+Later, I will start looking for the revenue model that provides the most value for you.
+Some options may include: freemium model with access to a web dashboard, personalized advertising and an enterprise version.
+I'm still very early in that process and I hope to actively involve you in that process.